marcostolosa/pastebin_scraper/README.md

 ## Setting up MySQL support
-1. Eet up a MySQL database with whatever name you want, add a user with write permissions for that db for the bot.
+1. Set up a MySQL database with whatever name you want, add a user with write permissions for that db for the bot.
 2. Use this command to create the table with the correct attributes:

     > create table pastes (pid char(10), text longblob, emails longblob, hashes longblob, num_emails int, num_hashes int, type char(10), db_keywords float, url char(50), author char(30));